Best Boxing Gloves UK (2026): Every Type Ranked

 Closure Types: Velcro vs Lace-Up

 Velcro gloves are practical for everyday training.
 Easy to put on and remove between rounds, suitable for solo sessions, and no assistance required.
-The right choice for the majority of UK boxers.

 Lace-up gloves provide a tighter, more customised wrist fit.
 Preferred in competition camps and structured sparring environments where maximum wrist security is the priority.
 Require a coach or training partner to lace properly.
-Browse our lace-up boxing gloves collection.
+Browse our lace-up Boxing Gloves collection.

 How Long Should Boxing Gloves Last?